-Lease financing is used by a majority of businesses in the U.S. Approximately 80% of businesses use financing to acquire equipment and software, and for good reason; it makes good business sense.
+Many businesses use leasing and financing to acquire equipment and software, and for good reason; it makes solid business sense.

 Here are 10 questions to ask that can help you avoid surprises and determine how your company can optimize the benefits of financing.